Guides

 Double-blind testing

-This type of penetration testing provides the best of both worlds by offering a higher chance of success and providing an increased level of detail that can be used to identify specific vulnerabilities.
-It involves closely watching the pentesting process to ensure that all ethical guidelines are followed, and nothing is overlooked.
+This type of penetration testing offers the best of both worlds: a higher chance of success and an increased level of detail that can be used to identify specific vulnerabilities.
+It involves closely monitoring the pen testing process to ensure that all ethical guidelines are followed and nothing is overlooked.
 This approach also provides the most accurate view of actual risk levels and security strengths and weaknesses.

 Penetration testing types